What kid doesn't LOVE playing with bouncy balls?

 Once your ball has hardened - go ahead and bounce it!

-Note: This will not give you the same bouncy effect as a store bought ball but it bounces and the girls got a kick out of it.
+Note: This will not give you the same bouncy effect as a store bought ball but it bounces a bit and the girls got a kick out of it.
 We found it worked better off our play mat than the regular floor.

-We had a few fails before we got our balls shaped right so don't be afraid if you need to do this more than once.
+We had quite a few fails before we got our balls shaped right so don't be afraid if you need to do this more than once.
 It is an experiment after all!
 The Borax mixture can be used for a few balls so as long as you have glue and cornstarch - keep molding!
 My tip is to be quick when forming your ball.

 Be sure to store in a plastic baggie so you can play again tomorrow!